Is self-employment right for me?

 Think about how you want to see your business growing and developing.
 Will you take on more staff or could you franchise your business and create an income stream that way too?

-It’s also worth thinking about how you could manage if things changed at home, for example getting married, having children or caring for elderly family members.
+It’s also worth thinking about how you could manage if things changed at home.
+For example, getting married, having children or caring for elderly family members.
 Many people can find these positive motivators, such as wanting to provide a legacy for their children.

 You'll need the right personal qualities and business skills to make a success of self-employment.
 Try to assess your character and ask colleagues, friends and family to give you an honest view of your qualities.